 The convention hall photo above is reproduced with the permission of Flickr user Hajee.

-All eyes are on Philadelphia this week, as the Democratic Party kicks off its national convention here today.
-With this historic event taking place in the University of Pennsylvania’s hometown, RegBlog is dispatching a team of staff writers to the Convention arena, where they will report on the highlights of each day’s events.
-Along with this daily reporting, RegBlog will feature insights from some of the Convention’s notable attendees on the implications of this election for significant regulatory issues.
+All eyes were on Philadelphia in late July, as the Democratic Party kicked off its national convention.
+With this historic event taking place in the University of Pennsylvania’s hometown, RegBlog dispatched a team of staff writers to the Convention arena, where they reported on the highlights of each day’s events.
+Along with this daily reporting, RegBlog featured insights from some of the Convention’s notable attendees on the implications of this election for significant regulatory issues.

-This week of the Democratic National Convention also marks the launch of RegBlog’s special focus on the U.S. election, which will be spotlighted on the site’s homepage through November.
-Over the course of the next few months, readers can return to this page to find RegBlog’s complete coverage of the latest regulatory-related election news and analysis.
-As part of this special feature, RegBlog has in the works a variety of interviews, commentaries, and down-ticket news—not to mention relevant election-oriented policy analyses on issues ranging from campaign finance to financial regulation to education reform.
+This week of the Democratic National Convention also marks the launch of RegBlog’s special focus on the U.S. election, which was be spotlighted on the site’s homepage through November.
+This page now features RegBlog’s complete coverage of the latest regulatory-related election news and analysis.

 Friday, July 29, 2016 | Taylor Daily